AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-assets-view.md

 >title="Metadata Forms"
 >abstract="[!DNL Experience Manager Assets] provides many standard metadata fields by default.
 Organizations have additional metadata needs and require more metadata fields to add business-specific metadata.
 Metadata forms let businesses add custom metadata fields to an asset's Details page.
 The business-specific metadata improves the governance and discovery of its assets."

-Assets Essentials provides many standard metadata fields by default.
+Assets view provides many standard metadata fields by default.
 Organizations have additional metadata needs and need more metadata fields to add business-specific metadata.
 Metadata forms let businesses add custom metadata fields to an asset's [!UICONTROL Details] page.
 The business-specific metadata improves the governance and discovery of its assets.
 You can create forms from scratch or repurpose an existing form.

 You can configure metadata forms for different types of assets (different MIME types).
 Use the same form name as the file's MIME type.
-Assets Essentials automatically match uploaded assets MIME type to the name of the form and updates the metadata for the uploaded assets based on the form fields.
+Assets view automatically match uploaded assets MIME type to the name of the form and updates the metadata for the uploaded assets based on the form fields.

 For example, if a metadata form by the name `PDF` or `pdf` exists, then the uploaded PDF documents contain metadata fields as defined in the form.

-Assets Essentials uses the following sequence to search for existing metadata form names to apply the metadata fields to the uploaded assets of a particular type:
+Assets view uses the following sequence to search for existing metadata form names to apply the metadata fields to the uploaded assets of a particular type:

 MIME subtype > MIME type > `default` form > Out-of-the-box form

 For example, if a metadata form by the name `PDF` or `pdf` exists, then the uploaded PDF documents contains metadata fields as defined in the form.
-If a metadata form by the name `PDF` or `pdf` does not exist, Assets Essentials match if there is a metadata form by the name `application`.
+If a metadata form by the name `PDF` or `pdf` does not exist, Assets view match if there is a metadata form by the name `application`.
 If there is a metadata form by the name `application`, the uploaded PDF documents contain metadata fields as defined in the form.
-If Assets Essentials still does not find a matching metadata form, it searches for the `default` metadata form to apply metadata fields defined in the form to the uploaded PDF documents.
-If none of these steps work, Assets Essentials applies metadata fields defined in the out-of-the-box form to all the uploaded PDF documents.
+If Assets view still does not find a matching metadata form, it searches for the `default` metadata form to apply metadata fields defined in the form to the uploaded PDF documents.
+If none of these steps work, Assets view applies metadata fields defined in the out-of-the-box form to all the uploaded PDF documents.

 >[!IMPORTANT]
 >
->The new metadata form for a specific file type completely replaces the default metadata form that [!DNL Assets Essentials] provides.
+>The new metadata form for a specific file type completely replaces the default metadata form that [!DNL Assets view] provides.
 If you delete or rename a metadata form, the default metadata fields are again available for new assets.

 To create a metadata form, follow these steps: